ronioncloud/w10install/README.md

 # **Please read this to get started!**

 **IMPORTANT:**
-This whole thing was crafted and tested with Windows 10 version 20H2.
+This whole thing was crafted and tested with Windows 10 version 20H2 v1 english, 64-bit.
 This is actually the only *supported* version!